omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 Combo, CCombo:: Represent a combo box and a custom combo box.
 It can be
-                made read-only (with the SWT.READ_ONLY style); a read-only combo only allows list selection but no manual editing.
+                made read-only (with the SWT.READ_ONLY style); a read-only combo allows list selection but no manual editing.
                 The list items can be specified from XSWT.
 Variables only work with the textedit part (cannot add/remove list items).
                 * W: the string value gets written into the combo.
 If the combo